jido/Arcadam/README.md

 ### Inline Content

-To insert an image or a multimedia file, use a hyperlink with "!" in front.
-Double the "!" to make the image in line with the text rather than in a new block.

-The hyperlink text will be used as the "alt" label.

-Captions are set using a [Block Title](#block-title).

-Example:

 ```
 .sample image
 ![Arcdown logo](Arcdown-logo.png)

 The Github mascot: !![image](octocat.jpg)
 ```

+Use "!" in front of a hyperlink to insert an image or a multimedia file.
+Double the "!" to make the image in line with the text rather than in a new block.

+The hyperlink text will be used as the "alt" label.

+Captions are set using a [Block Title](#block-title).

 See also [Include](#include).